 A before-and-after study of injury accidents with bicyclists on 95 roundabouts in Flanders-Belgium was carried out.
 The study design accounted for effects of general safety trends and regression-to-the-mean.
-Conversions of intersections into roundabouts turn out to have caused a significant increase of 29% (95% C.I.
-[2%; 63%]) in the number of injury accidents with bicyclists.
-The increase is even higher for accidents involving fatal or serious injuries (49-50%).
+Conversions of intersections into roundabouts turn out to have caused a significant increase of 29% in the number of injury accidents with bicyclists on or nearby the roundabouts.
+The increase is even higher for accidents involving fatal or serious injuries (50%).
 Compared to the formerly proven favourable effects of roundabouts on safety in general, this result is unexpectedly poor.
-However, the effects of roundabouts on bicycle accidents differ depending on when these roundabouts are built inside or outside urban areas.
-Inside urban areas the construction of a roundabout did increase the number of injury accidents involving bicyclists by 48% (95% C.I.
-[10%; 100%]).
-For accidents inside urban area with fatal or serious injuries, we see an average increase of 80 to 81%.
-Outside urban areas however the zero-hypothesis of 'no safety effect for bicyclists' cannot be rejected (best estimate: +5% accidents, not significant).
+However, the effects of roundabouts on bicycle accidents differ depending on when these roundabouts are built inside or outside built-up areas.
+Inside built-up areas the construction of a roundabout did increase the number of injury accidents involving bicyclists by 48%.
+For accidents inside built-up areas with fatal or serious injuries, we see an average increase of around 80%.
+However, outside built-up areas the zero-hypothesis of 'no safety effect for bicyclists' cannot be rejected, but also there the best estimate is an increase of accidents by 5% although not significant.